Views: 8 Author: Site Editor Publish Time: 2025-12-23 Origin: Site

-This is why LCD remains the most common choice for industrial touch panels, medical devices, kiosks, and outdoor displays.
+This reliability is why LCD remains the primary choice for industrial touch panels, medical diagnostic equipment, and outdoor interactive kiosks.

 |---|---|---|